EdwardTulane1/covid-task/README.md

 Hello!
 The server is running on http://3.134.103.40/
-It might ask you to login, but the permissions are off, so you can ignore It does not work with big pictures, I haven't fixed that yet
+It might ask you to login, but the permissions are off, so you can ignore It does not work with big pictures, I haven't fixed that yet.
+Missing validition checks. like if the date recieved is not in the future or if recoving date is before getting sick date etc. just didn't have enough time! the data in quite corrupted

 to-do: